-Last week congressman Steve King, a Republican from Iowa, created yet another controversy by posting an image on social media that asked whether red states or blue states would win in a second U.S. civil war (the clear implication is that the red states would).
+Last week congressman Steve King, a Republican from Iowa, created controversy byposting an imageon social media that asked whether red states or blue states would win in a second U.S. civil war (the clear implication is that the red states would).
 Understandably, King received a lot of criticism for this, for contributing to a political ecosphere that is already steeped in heated rhetoric, in which real political violence has been on the increase.
-King has since deleted the image, but he is not alone.
-With anxieties and polarization growing, talk of a possible second civil war in the U.S. is still relatively rare, but I can’t recall another period in my lifetime where I’ve heard it with such regularity.
+King has since deleted the image.
+However, with anxieties and polarization growing, talk of a possible second civil war in the U.S. is still relatively rare at this point (March 2019).
+Yet I can’t recall another period in my lifetime where I’ve heard it with such regularity.
 Even Stanford’sNiall Fergusonhas written about this.

-Others have opined on King’s glibly pondering civil war as a sitting member of Congress, the fact that he overlooked the fact that his own state is “blue” in the image, his transphobia, or his timing (the post came just a day after a white supremacist killed 50 people in New Zealand mosques).
+Others have opined on King’s glibly pondering civil war as a sitting member of Congress, or that he overlooked the fact that his own state is “blue” in the image, his transphobia, or his timing (the post came just a day after a white supremacist killed 50 people in New Zealand mosques).
 I’d like to focus on the idea of “winning” a civil war.

 First, a step back.
 The way that we initially frame a question has a big impact on our thinking.
-As the linguist George Lakoff wrote around the time of the First Gulf War, “metaphors can kill.”
+As the linguistGeorge Lakoff wrote during the First Gulf War, “metaphors can kill.”
 To frame war solely in terms of winning and losing (ex. an image of two boxers) does a great disservice to what actually happens during wars.
 Lakoff continued: “It is important to distinguish what is metaphorical from what is not.
 Pain, dismemberment, death, starvation, and the death and injury of loved ones are not metaphorical.
 They are real and in a war, they could afflict tens, perhaps hundreds of thousands, of real human beings, whether Iraqi, Kuwaiti, or American.”
 Certainly, the same suffering would apply to a civil war in the U.S.

-By contrast, sensory war refers to the on-the-ground experiences, the fear, the atrocities, the “blunders and senseless slaughter by our generals, the execution of prisoners and innocents,” ultimately revealing that – quoting Harry Patch– war is “organized murder and nothing else.”
+By contrast, Hedges wrote, sensory war refers to the on-the-ground experiences, the fear, the atrocities, the “blunders and senseless slaughter by our generals, the execution of prisoners and innocents,” ultimately revealing that – quotingWW1 veteranHarry Patch– war is “organized murder and nothing else.”

 Historical Lessons: How Destructive Would a Civil War Be?